syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Zooming-and-panning.md

 The [SelectionZoomDelta](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_SelectionZoomDelta) event is activated during the process of selecting a region for zooming, and it is a cancelable event.

 * [ZoomRect](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartSelectionZoomEventArgs.html#Syncfusion_Maui_Charts_ChartSelectionZoomEventArgs_ZoomRect) - Contains the bounds of the currently selected region.
-* [Cancel](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartSelectionZoomDeltaEventArgs.html#Syncfusion_Maui_Charts_ChartSelectionZoomDeltaEventArgs_Cancel) - Used to set the value indicating whether the box selection zooming process should be cancelled.
+* [Cancel](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartSelectionZoomDeltaEventArgs.html#Syncfusion_Maui_Charts_ChartSelectionZoomDeltaEventArgs_Cancel) - Used to set the value indicating whether the box selection zooming process should be canceled.

 ### SelectionZoomEnd